JorritHK/Angular-todo-practice-app/README.md

 1. Frontend application using Angular 13.0.0
 2. MongoDB database from Dockerimage <version 5.0.6> and MongoExpress to be able to visualise the database
-3. Custom NodeJS REST API to handle traffic to database
+3. Custom NodeJS REST API to handle traffic to database (Found in folder API/)

 ## How to run